kanivazhagan12/Healthcare-Claims-Analytics-Dashboard/README.md

 *   **Clean Claim Rate (33.82%):** Identifying training opportunities for front-end billing.
 *   **Average Cycle Time (19 Days):** Benchmarking payer adjudication speed.
 *   **Denial Concentration:** Mapping **CO-18** and **CO-197** codes to specific CPTs to reduce "Controllable" revenue leakage.

-###   Data Privacy
+## 🔒 Data Privacy
-	Note on Data: This project utilizes synthetic, de-identified data.
-While Payer names and CPT/CARC codes are industry-standard for 	realism, all Patient IDs, Claim IDs, and financial values are randomized and do not represent actual protected health information 	(PHI) or real provider performance.
+> **Note on Data:** This project utilizes synthetic, de-identified data.
+While Payer names and CPT/CARC codes are representative of real-world healthcare scenarios, all patient and financial values have been generated for demonstration purposes to ensure HIPAA compliance.